Guide

 1.1 What is an employment history and reference check?

 1.1.1 An employment history and reference check is the process to verify information provided by an individual as part of their application.
-It gives employers a better picture about the individual’s previous employment, training and/or other activities undertaken out in the community, such as volunteer work, which can help confirm a recruitment decision.
+It provides employers with a better picture of the individual’s previous employment, training and/or other activities undertaken out in the community, such as volunteer work, which can help confirm a recruitment decision.

 1.2 Importance of an employment history and reference check